-Cornish organisations are listed in alphabetical order.
+Cornish Heritage Groups are listed in alphabetical order.
 We are happy to update information and add new links and organisations to this list.
 Please contact us.
 Extinct organisations [in italics] or those believed to be, will be included together with reference to any continuing organisation to provide as full directory as possible.
 Organisations who are members of a larger grouping may be listed on that groupings page.
 This is an ongoing project to list these organisations and is not exhaustive.
 Updates from organisations would be appreciated as would suggestion for addition to the list.

 Agan Tavas exists to promote the use and study of the Cornish language and of any traditional forms of Cornish speech and spelling which have developed naturally in Cornwall.
 Agan Tavas believes that the Cornish language is a vital cultural link from Cornwall's history and it has a strong future.
 The organisation publishes a range of books and translations in Cornish and runs Cornish language lessons.